Dv1101/Asus_TUF_FX504_Hackintosh/README.md

 Ignore

 ### Force
-We don't need to force any kext to load, so ignore
+We need to force `IO80211Family.kext` from `System/Library/Extensions` to have Airportitlwm.kext complete support.

 ### Patch
 Ignore